St. Helena Chapel of Ease – St. Helena Island, South Carolina

 South Carolina | SC Picture Project | Beaufort County Photos | St. Helena Chapel of Ease

 The primary parish church, though known as St. Helena’s Church, was actually located in Beaufort, making it too far away for the planters to regularly attend services.
 Therefore, the Anglican Church established this “chapel of ease” nearer their homes.

-The US Army gained control of South Carolina’s sea islands early in the Civil War.
+The federal government gained control of South Carolina’s sea islands early in the Civil War.
 Plantation owners were forced to abandon their land, leaving their slaves behind.
 The slaves found themselves in legal limbo – no longer enslaved, but not yet officially free.